-- 8. Female genital mutilation (FGM) - DSL's and other members of staff will complete the on-line Home Office training - e modules - Staff aware of FGM - We have a legal duty to refer any concerns to Gloucestershire Police

-- We will raise awareness through the GHLL Pink Curriculum - We will contact Children's Helpdesk or the LADO Nigel Hatten - Attendance of pupils is monitored
+- 8. Female genital mutilation (FGM) - DSL's and other members of staff will complete the on-line Home Office training. - Staff aware of FGM. - We have a legal duty to refer any concerns to Gloucestershire Police. - We will raise awareness through the GHLL Pink Curriculum. - Attendance of pupils is monitored.